juju/1.25-upgrade/README.md

 # 1.25-upgrade
-Tools to upgrade and move a 1.25 environment to a 2.1 controller
+Tools to upgrade and move a 1.25 environment to a 2.2.4 controller

 ## Update MAAS agent name

+(This is only needed if the source environment are in a MAAS.)
 There's one setting we need to change in MAAS which we can't do in any other way than by using PSQL on the MAAS region controller.

     juju 1.25-upgrade update-maas-agentname <envname>